Licensing Conditions, Operating Practices and Procedures sample paper-2

 For safety reason all exposed metal work in an amateur station should be

-A | left completely floating |
+C | left completely floating |

-B | connected to a good RF earth |
+D | connected to a good RF earth |

-C | connected to mains neutral |
+C | SK |

 Classes of emissions are designated by groups of a minimum of three (03) characters.
 Its second charter denotes

-A | Type of information to be transmitted |
+A | Type of modulation of the main carrier |

-B | Type of modulation of the main carrier |
+B | Nature of signal(s) modulating the main carrier |

 C | none of that |